tuffing/adventofcode2018/README.md

 What is the X,Y,size identifier of the square with the largest total power?

-### neat tricks i found / saw people doing
+### neat tricks i found / saw people doing / notes

-The final solution i made for this solution would only actually work on bigger data sets as long as the veliocity's are pretty high and the word not too long.
-It actually fails on the HI example.
-My previous solution was to wait until the difference in width was below a threshold and then wait for user input to progress, a better solution would of actually used the height - as the highest possible character is 10
+The most effiecient solutions I saw in python used scientific libraries like numpy.
+One of my challenges is to solve these with out 3rd party plugins.

+Solb2 was extremely inefficient as it did 0 partial sums.
+So in solb2 I tried using the sum of the previous size and adding to it.
+This speed things up but it's still pretty bad ~5 minutes or so.

+Solb3, i realised that as long as the size of the grid isn't a prime, i can build the total from all the smaller sizes that came before it.
+Prime numbers will still need the solb2 solution but otherwise this gave a substationial improvement.
+Down to about 55 seconds.
+I could probably get a tiny little more time by filling in prime numbers with lots of smaller squares, theortically I could half the number of iterations needed to build the prime totals.